Next Aberdeen Local Transport Strategy

 Aberdeen Active Travel Action Plan

-The Aberdeen Active Travel Action Plan was adopted by Aberdeen City Council in January 2017 and identifies the actions and interventions that the Council will pursue to make walking and cycling safer and more attractive choices, and to increase the number of active journeys in our city in order to make Aberdeen a healthier, more attractive and economically vibrant place in which to live and work and to visit.
+The new Aberdeen Active Travel Action Plan 2021-2026 was approved by the City Growth and Resources Committee on Wednesday 03rd February 2021 and identifies the actions and interventions that the Council will pursue to make walking and cycling safer and more attractive choices, and to increase the number of active journeys in our city in order to make Aberdeen a healthier, more attractive and economically vibrant place in which to live and work and to visit.

-The Plan and Consultation Report can be viewed from the links below:
+Both a summary version, full plan and associated appendices can be viewed from the links below: